collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
 ### Syncing

+Whichever collaborative development model you are using, you can fetch the updates from the shared repository and merge them into your local development environment.

+If you are working from the "Shared Repository" Model, you are fetching from the origin.

 Keep master branch up-to-date

 Checkout the branch you will be merging updates into (presumably the branch already exists)